iamprakhar10/Public-Pulse/README.md

 # Public Pulse

-Public Pulse is an AI-powered civic complaint platform that helps citizens turn an informal description of a public issue into a structured, reviewable complaint and send it to the relevant authority through their own Gmail account.

-The project combines a **FastAPI backend**, **PostgreSQL**, a **LangGraph complaint workflow**, **Groq-hosted LLM inference**, **Google OAuth 2.0 / Gmail API**, and a **Streamlit frontend**.
-It also includes a public civic dashboard for exploring complaint trends by status, category, pincode, and time period.

-> **Current status:** the complaint workflow, Gmail integration, complaint history, and dashboard are implemented.
-The `app/rag/` and `app/agents/` directories currently contain placeholders for future work; the Rights RAG knowledge layer is planned but not yet implemented.
+Public pulse is an application which uses AI to solve a bunch of our problems related to social issues, government administration etc.

+It also helps the ground reporters(journalists) to report the shortcoming of government with public backed data

 ---

 ## What Public Pulse Does

-A user can:
+A user can

-1. Register and log in.
-2. Describe a civic problem in natural language.
+1. Describe a civic problem in natural language.
-3. Continue a conversation while the AI asks for missing details.
+2. Continue a conversation while the AI asks for missing details.
-4. Have the complaint converted into structured fields.
-5. Resolve the city and match the complaint to an authority.
+3. Resolve the city and match the complaint to an authority.
-6. Generate a formal complaint email.
+4. Generate a formal complaint email.
-7. Review and edit the email.
+5. Review and edit the email.
-8. Explicitly approve it.
+6. Explicitly approve it.
-9. Connect Gmail using OAuth 2.0.
+7. Connect Gmail using OAuth 2.0.
-10. Send the approved complaint through the user's own Gmail account.
+8. Send the approved complaint through the user's own Gmail account.
-11. Reopen previous complaints and view their conversation history.
+9. Reopen previous complaints and view their conversation history.
-12. Explore aggregate complaint data in the civic dashboard.
+10. Explore aggregate complaint data in the civic dashboard.

 The supported complaint categories are: